-Here is a sample of questions I’ve recently heard from readers, clients, friends and relatives:
+Here is a sample of questions I’ve recently received from readers, clients, and friends:

 - Should I fly to visit my elderly parent?

-- Given high unemployment, should I stay at my job even though I hate it even more than ever?
+- Given the current job market, should I stay at my job even though I hate it even more than ever?

 Of course, the answer is an unsatisfying “it depends.”
 The “right answer” will depend on the person’s preferences, resources, values and circumstances.

 And, note, I did not say “best answer.”
 We can’t possibly know what that could be.
 And, it doesn’t make sense to try to find what’s “best” since it doesn’t exist.
 We rarely have the opportunity, let alone the ability, to identify, simulate and compare outcomes of complex life choices side by side, as we can printers.